Seating Considerations in Pressure Injury Prevention

 Implementation considerations

-Consider the individual’s functional ability and lifestyle (e.g., employment, lifestyle activities, etc) when developing a seating regimen (22).
+Consider the individual’s functional ability/performance and lifestyle participation (e.g., employment routines, lifestyle activities, etc.) when developing a seating regimen (21).

 Consider sensory or cognitive impairments that may impact the individual’s ability to self-reposition.